Sharing the Good News

 This is Ebenezer UMC’s biggest and most popular fundraiser of the year.
 Our members prepare some excellent home-made desserts to go with the meal, and we serve the food up with welcoming smiles and loving hands.
-Check our Calendar or the Home page for the next one.
+Check our Google calendar from the Home page for the next one.
 You can help someone in need and get a great meal to enjoy, too!

 Mission Statement: To share God’s love by humbling ourselves and by becoming a means through which God can provide for people.

 - To share the Love of Christ